SvenGroot/Ookii.CommandLine.Cpp/README.md

 ## Overview

 Ookii.CommandLine is a library that helps you to parse command line arguments for your applications.
-It allows you to easily define a set of accepted arguments, and then parse the command line supplied to your application for those arguments, converting the value of those arguments from a string to their specified type.
+It allows you to easily define a set of accepted arguments and their types, and then parse the command line supplied to your application for those arguments, converting the value of those arguments from a string to their specified type.
 In addition, it allows you to generate usage help from the arguments that you defined, which you can display to the user.